 Contractor is not in material default or breach of any other contract or agreement that it may have with the State or any of its departments, commissions, boards, or agencies.
 Contractor further represents and warrants that it has not been a party to any contract with the State or any of its departments that was terminated by the State within the previous 5 years for the reason that Contractor failed to perform or otherwise breached an obligation of the contract; and

 If any of the certifications, representations, or disclosures made in Contractor’s Bid Response change after contract award, the Contractor is required to report those changes immediately to the Contract Administrator.

-Software Representations and Warranties.
-Contractor further represents and warrants to the State that:
+RESERVED: